Create elevation layers

-- In the Reproject DTM step, for Input Raster, click the arrow and choose DTM_meters.
-Name the Output Raster Dataset DTM_project.
+- In the Reproject DTM step, for Input Raster, choose DTM_meters.
+For Output Raster Dataset, type DTM_project.

 - Leave the rest of the default settings and click Run.

-The DTM_project layer is added to the Contents pane.
-To create the buildings in the Web Mercator projection, you'll need to switch the elevation surface to DTM_project.
+The DTM_project layer appears in the Contents pane.
+To create the buildings in the Web Mercator projection, you will switch the elevation surface to DTM_project.

-- In the Add Elevation Source window, choose DTM_project and click OK.
+- In the Add Elevation Source Layer window, first click the Refresh button at the top, and then choose DTM_project and click OK.

-Finally, you'll publish the elevation surface to your portal.
+Finally, you will publish the elevation surface to your portal.

 The Share As Web Layer pane appears.